nearform/react-native-workshop/step1/README.md

 import { useGameMath } from "./useGameMath";
 ```

-**Additional steps and explination are needed her to explain using `SafeAreaProvider` and setting up the hook and ball styles**
+**Additional steps and explanation are needed here to explain using `SafeAreaProvider` and setting up the hook and ball styles**